 Discover the Falsum, a simple, powerful symbol with deep meaning.

-Buy My Stuff (So I can keep doing this!)
+Support my Work (So I can keep doing this!)

 The Falsum, Uptack, or Eet is a symbol used in branches of mathematics and logic.

 I think we should use it to show our rejection of the hate and fraud of the Far-Right and their figurehead, as well as a symbol to unite us against that selfish philosophy that characterizes their policy.

 I have donated many of my designs to the public domain.
 You can find them, along with a lot of information on ways you can use the Falsum at my Resist Style Guide